Dean of Studies, Learning and Teaching Unit

 Course requirements must be made available to students at the time of enrolment (E/2.1 and E/4.3.3) and are set out in the QUT Handbook.
 Students are eligible to graduate as soon as they have completed all the requirements for the course (E/10.1).

 Course requirements are approved by University Academic Board at the time of approval of the course.
-Specified changes to course requirements can be approved by the faculty academic board in accordance with the curriculum development, approval and accreditation policy (C/4.1).
+Specified changes to course requirements can be approved by the faculty academic board in accordance with the curriculum design, approval and accreditation policy (C/4.1).

 Attendance is not normally compulsory unless it is a specified course requirement to demonstrate progress towards, or achievement of course learning outcomes.
 Attendance may be required for field trips, work placements, occupational health and safety preparation, and performance or practice-based tasks.
 Attendance may be:

 Field trips include all field excursions and industrial visits.
-Details of financial arrangements for and reimbursement of student expenses relating to field excursions are available on the Student Gateway.
+Details of financial arrangements for and reimbursement of student expenses relating to field excursions are available on the QUT Students site.

 Reasonable adjustments to these requirements may be made for students, consistent with QUT's policies on disability and anti-discrimination (A/8).

 Requirements for structuring courses and Study Areas enable faculties to offer courses that provide flexibility for students while also tailoring courses and their award titles to meet specific career paths and industry requirements.

-Courses and Study Areas must be designed such that they are consistent with principles for curriculum design (C/4.2) and provide students with:
+Courses and Study Areas must be designed such that they are consistent with principles for curriculum design (C/4.1) and provide students with: